 Are there English Language proficiency entry requirements?

 I will not have the opportunity to take an English Language Proficiency test before the 1st of March.
-Is it possible for me to send the results after the close date?
+Is it possible for me to send the results after the closing date?

 Yes.
-Results can be forwarded on to follow the application and provisional offers can be made without them.
+Results can be sent after the application, and provisional offers can be made without them.